bobosola/OSTerrain50-SimpleBinary/README.md

 ...continue until EOF
 ```

-Note that grid SV has only four data files: SV80, SV81, SV90, SV91.
-When stored W to E and S to N their data addresses are stored as shown above, which match their layout in the OS grid.

 The elevations in a data block start at the south west corner and run W to E and then S to N (after 200 data points), where the demo supplied elevation values above were 12, 12.7, 13.1, and 13.